Tom-Jimenez/HMSC_fish_community_BS/README.md

 # Baltic Sea fish community HMSC model

-This repository contains the scripts used in the manuscript Drivers and assembly processes shaping patterns and changes in fish community composition and diversity: the Baltic Sea as a case study by Tom Jimenez, Marcel Montanyès, Federico Maioli, Baptiste Degueurce and Martin Lindegren.
+This repository contains the scripts used in the manuscript Drivers and assembly processes shaping fish community composition and diversity: the Baltic Sea as a case study by Tom Jimenez, Marcel Montanyès, Federico Maioli, Baptiste Degueurce and Martin Lindegren.

 ## Scripts